jerickjoe111/launch-school/RB129/concepts_examples.md

   protected

-  def ask_other_restaurants
-  end
+  def ask_other_restaurants; end

   private

+  def enough_ingredients?; end

+  def make_dough; end

+  def prepare_ingredients; end

+  def check_oven_temperature; end

-  def enough_ingredients?
+  def output_cooked_pizza; end
 end

-  def make_dough
-  end

-  def prepare_ingredients
-  end

-  def check_oven_temperature
-  end

-  def output_cooked_pizza
-  end
-end

 restaurant = PizzaPlace.new

-restaurant.order_pizza # this is the only public method we need; the rest can and should be private, with only one protected method.
+restaurant.order_pizza # this is the only public method we need (the `restaurant` interface); the rest can and should be private, with only one protected method when 'asking' other restaurants is needed.
 ```

 ## Collaborator objects